 NOTE: Simply receiving Unigroup Email Announcements does NOT indicate membership in Unigroup.

-Members: Remember to bring your membership card with you to the meeting, to confirm your yearly renewal date!
+Members: Remember to bring your membership card with you to any in-person meeting, to confirm your yearly renewal date.

 FOOD AND REFRESHMENTS